edgar-lima/edgar-lima.github.io/index.md

 ### Who am I?
   Hi, my name is Edgar Luiz de Lima, I am BSc. in Ecology and Environmental Analysis, MSc. in Natural Resources of the Cerrado (Environmental Sciences) and PhD student in Ecology.
-  I am currently working as a researcher in ecology, data analyst and scientific communicator.
+  I am currently working as a researcher in the Theory, Metacommunity and Landscape Ecology Laboratory at Universidade Federal de Goiás.
+I also develop work as a data analyst and scientific communicator.

 ### My research interests

   In the theoretical field, I work with spatial ecology.
 Specifically, I am interested in how organisms interact with the landscape and how it affects their movement.
 In  applied